bookbinder/like-burning-incense/README.md

 # The Original Project

-The original project is contained in the pdf files in this source directory.
+The original project is contained in the pdf files under `pdf/originalAntiphonary`.

 Information about the original project:

 Monastery of the Blessed Sacrament